AlisonZa/ci-cd-machine-learning/README.md

 1. The aim of this project, was to make a highly automated, data-centric project however with little adjustements this project could support human interation, such as:

-* Train different Models, report their performance, and asks to the user which one of them he want to tune, as well with the Grid Search Parameters;
+* Train different Models, report their performance, and asks the user which one of them he want to tune, as well with the Grid Search Parameters;

 * Perform the process above, and ask what models the user wants to ensemble;

 * These process could run automatically, and them notify via e-mail(or a dashboard) when the user needs to interact;

-* If this is our objective, we can implement and iterative human-in-the-loop Error-Analysys/Feature Engineering.
+* If this is our objective, we can implement and iterative human-in-the-loop Error-Analysis/Feature Engineering.

-* The user interaction could be done by a module simmilar to the configurations module
+* The user interaction could be done by a module similar to the configurations module

 By doing that, we will have a process with less automation, but with greater human control

-2. By now this code is triggered by pull/push, however it also can be triggered by different options, and be classified as **`Continous Training(CT)`**(for now the re-training is triggered by the user) with a few adjustements:
+2. currently, this code is triggered by a pull/push, however it also can be triggered by different options, and be classified as **`Continous Training(CT)`**(for now the re-training is triggered by the user) with a few adjustments:

-* Locally (cost saving) we could use the windows `task_scheduler` to run a `.py` file that checks for changes in our dataset(number of samples as an example) time by time(every 4 hours as an example), and then triggers our pipeline once some condition gets satisfied.
+* Locally (cost saving) we could use the windows `task_scheduler` to run a `.py` file that checks for changes in our dataset(number of samples per example) time by time(every 4 hours per example), and then triggers the pipeline once a condition is satisfied.

-* Cloud, we could use some service, such as `AWS lambda`, uncomment the endpoint of `/train` (commented for deployment), and them trigger this endpoint when some condition gets satisffied.
+* Cloud, we could use some service, such as `AWS lambda`, uncomment the endpoint of `/train` (commented for deployment), and them trigger this endpoint when some condition is satisffied.

 3. Because we keep track of the inputs and the predictions we can easily implemente a fully automated/ highly automated monitoring module as shown:

 ![1733769709638](image/README/1733769709638.png)

-## Future Improvements
+## 5.Future Improvements

 * Add Evidently AI to the data validation and Monitoring steps

 * Implement checkpoint for pipeline steps

 * Update the data ingestion pipeline so it can handle multiple file extensions